averissimo/covid19.pt.data/README.md

 # New cases / deaths by age groups

-*note: data update may be delayed by a couple of hours (as age data has been removed from daily report and we retrieve it from DGS’s covid19 dashboard)*
+*note: data update may be delayed by a couple of hours (since age data was been removed from daily report and we’ve been retrieving it from DGS’s covid19 dashboard, which may have a delay)*

 Age data may show different numbers from absolutes in the daily report.
 This is out of our control and dependent on the data source *(DGS